 Table A.15. presents the time-series asset pricing test on the excess returns of our proposed trading strategy.
-We have four groups of risk factors: Common risk factors in currency market (Lustig, Roussanov, and Verdelhan, 2011) plus an additional risk factor that captures currency momentum (Menkhoff, Sarno, Schmeling, and Schrimpf, 2012b) in the Panel A; Common risk factors in stock market (Fama and French; 1992, 1993) plus stock momentum risk factor (Carhart, 1997) in Panel B; Hedge fund risk factors (Fung and Hsieh, 2001) in the Panel C; And other risk factors are grouped together in the Panel D. It is shown that the alpha estimates of our proposed strategy are all statistically significant and essentially unaffected by the inclusion of any of these risk factors.
+We have five groups of risk factors: Common risk factors in currency market (Lustig, Roussanov, and Verdelhan, 2011) plus an additional risk factor that captures currency momentum (Menkhoff, Sarno, Schmeling, and Schrimpf, 2012b) and fair value in the Panel A; Common risk factors in stock market (Fama and French; 1992, 1993) plus stock momentum (Carhart, 1997) and quality-minus-junk (Asness, Frazzini, and Pedersen, 2013) risk factors in Panel B; Hedge fund risk factors (Fung and Hsieh, 2001) in the Panel C; Betting-against-beta risk factors for foreign exchanges, equity, sovereign bond, and commodity markets (Frazzini and Pedersen, 2014) in Panel D; And other risk factors, including measures of government economic policy uncertainty (Baker, Bloom, and Davis, 2012), are grouped together in the Panel E. It is shown that the alpha estimates of our proposed strategy are all statistically significant and essentially unaffected by the inclusion of any of these risk factors.
 The estimated annualized alphas are virtually close to the average annual excess returns brought by this strategy, which means the anomaly is substantial.
-Although in terms of statistical significance, this anomaly is related to the forward bias risk, commodity trend-following risk, emerging market risk, and broad market volatility and liquidity risk, neither of them could well explain the pay-off of this strategy at an acceptable $Adjusted - R^2$ level.
+Although in terms of statistical significance, this anomaly is related to forward bias risk, commodity trend-following risk, risk associated with the betting against sovereign bond beta, emerging market risk, volatility risk.
+But only forward bias risk can explain the pay-off of this strategy at an acceptable $Adjusted - R^2$ level.